 Ideally, providing your dog with a choice of beds is good so that they can decide whether to go for a quiet snooze or spend time relaxing in the company of the family.

-Also if your dog has certain health conditions like arthritis, you may want to consider that while choosing the most comfortable bed options for them.
+If your dog has certain health conditions like arthritis, you may want to consider choosing a memory foam dog bed that offers more support, for example.

 Breed type and climate are also worth considering.
-If you have a husky but live in a hot environment, your dog is unlikely to want a cozy cave type bed.
+If you have a husky but live in a hot environment, your dog is unlikely to want a cozy cave-type or donut cuddler bed.

-On the other hand, if you have a Yorkshire terrier and live in a cold climate, they are going to want a bed that is as warm as possible so a heated bed may be ideal.
+On the other hand, smaller dogs that live in a cold climate will want a comfortable bed that’s as warm as possible, so a heated bed may be ideal.

-During a long sleep most dogs will change positions and as they do the shape and size of the bed becomes even more critical.
+During a long sleep, most dogs will change positions, and as they do, the shape and size of the bed become even more critical.

-It’s probably not something you’ve considered at any length but what do you want from a dog bed?
-Does it need to be washable, chew proof or fit in with your decor for example?
+It’s probably not something you’ve considered at any length, but what do you want from a dog bed?
+Does it need to be machine washable, have removable covers, chew-proof, or have a non-slip bottom for your wood floors.
+Does it need to fit in with your decor, for example?

-Are you choosing a dog bed for an outside space so that it needs to be waterproof?
-Or perhaps you live in a hot climate and need a bed that helps to keep your dog cool?
+Are you choosing a dog bed for an outside space so that it needs to be waterproof and easy to wash with a hose?
+Or perhaps you live in a hot climate and need a dog bed that helps to keep your dog cool?

 Thinking about the features you want from your dog’s bed combined with what your dog needs from a bed will help you make an informed choice.

-As with any bed, human or dog, quality varies.
-Always look for supportive, hard wearing and preferably washable options to ensure you get the most for your money.
+As with any bed, human, or dog, quality varies.
+Always look for comfort and support, whether it’s likely to be hardwearing and how easy it is to keep clean to ensure you get the most for your money.